sanbor/cv/index.markdown

 3. *2012 - 2013* Working @ Despegar as web developer.
     - Despegar.com is the leading travel website in Latin America.
 Worked on the Car section.
 Used Trello to organize workflow.
-Used JS with HTML 5 and CSS 3.
+Used JS with HTML5 and CSS3.
     Successfully introduced the team to [Douglas Crockford's style guide] (http://javascript.crockford.com/code.html) to start using code conventions.